NeuroTechX/ntx_slack_archive/_montreal.md

  >yannick In parallel to the hacknight schedule, I would be down to work on a project of the kind we discussed.
 Can you make it this Friday?
 I would be down to try to train a deep learner on some EEG data, just to see how that plays out. <!channel> Open to everyone obviously.

+10/4/2017 6:29 PM

+ **fred-simard** :

+ >I didn't get a response, I booked something else in my schedule.
+If anyone is interested in training a deep learner, please let me know and we'll schedule something